intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 workshop conference calls were 45 participants, listed in
 {{participants}}.

+The workshop was organized over one week hosting three sessions covering measuremnets and observations, operational issue, and final future consideration and conclusions.
+As these three session were scheduled Monday, Wednesday, and Friday a positive side effect was that the time in between could be used foor mailing list discusion and compliation of additional workshop material.

-# Topic and Scope {#topicandscope}
+# Topics and Scope {#topicandscope}

+[Add some text from call for papers here?]

 ## Measurement-based Observation on Network Traffic Dynamics {#measurement}

+The workshop started with a focus on measurements.
+A larger portion of the submitted papers presented and discussed measurement data and these submissions provided a good basis get a better understanding of the situation, covering different angles and aspects of network traffic and kind of networks.

+### Overall traffic growth

+Based on the measuremenst data of one ISP, three IXPs, a metropolitan educational network, and a mobile operator it was observed at the beginning of the workshop that overall the network was able to handle the situation well despite an significant increase in traffic growth rate in March/April.

-Significant increase in traffic growth rate in March/April
+### Changes in traffic patterns

 Changes in the traffic patterns: Traffic in mobile network decreased and traffic from home network increased.
 Strong increase in video conferencing (incl remote schooling)

-Network load noticeably increased but most operators reacted quickly by adding new capacity (earlier?)

-Last mile congestion/higher latency on legacy network (PPPoE)

-### Overall traffic growth

-TBD...

-### Changes in traffic patterns

-TBD...

 #### Example campus network